CrystalFerrai/ValheimMods/ProperPortals/package/README.md

-﻿This mod adjusts some things I don't like about portals.
+This mod adjusts some things I don't like about portals.

 * Anything can be carried through portals.
 * The loading screen for teleporting is shortened when possible.